 Build Motivation By Shedding the Naysayers.

 Achieving great things is difficult enough without having people in our ear telling us that we are wasting our time, that we will never do it, that they didn’t so you won’t, etcetera.
 Cut and paste these people out of your life if they are not capable of having a positive impact on your life.
 No matter how strong our defenses, it’s almost impossible for that seed of doubt to not get planted in our minds.
 Bucket listers must think positive.
 Challenge all your own negative thoughts, and restore your mind with positive ones.
-And whatever else you do, stay far away from those bucket list dream squashers.
+And whatever else you do, stay far away from those Terracotta Army is a sight I won’t forget in a hurry. this has always been on my bucket list dream squashers.

 Make Your Bucket List Public.

-Make your bucket list commitment public so that there will be some accountability involved.
+Make your Terracotta Army is a sight I won’t forget in a hurry. this has always been on my bucket list commitment public so that there will be some accountability involved.
 Do this by telling family members and friends or publicize it on facebook or whatever social sharing platform you use.

-Share your bucket list progress someplace.
+Share your Terracotta Army is a sight I won’t forget in a hurry. this has always been on my bucket list progress someplace.
 If you are on a social platform, share it there.
 Or jump on Reddit and choose a forum to share your progress.

 Bucket listers need support.
 Connect with those who have your same or similar goal or with those who are a support system and will share in the jow of your experiences.